LukeShirnia/strace-apache-check/README.md

 # strace-apache-check
+Summary: The script uses strace to follow an apache child process (prefork) and record the system calls It can be used to quickly troubleshoot/rule-out if the issue is website/code related

-The script is used to automate an apache troubleshooting step (there are many steps in the process of troubleshooting slow responses from apache)
+The script is used to automate one apache troubleshooting step (there are many steps in the process of troubleshooting slow responses from apache)

 The script: